LLNL/smoothG/doc/EXAMPLE.md

 After some initialization and reading command line arguments, the first substantive code is to read a (mixed) graph from a file:

-\snippet generalgraph.cpp Load graph from file
+\snippet generalgraph.cpp Load graph from file or generate one

 We consider graphs in a *vertex-edge* format, which means we interpret them as matrices with as many rows as there are vertices in the graph, and as many columns as there are edges.
 This matrix has a 1 wherever a vertex and an edge are connected, and 0 elsewhere.
 As a result, each column has exactly two nonzeros, since each edge is connected to exactly two vertices in a graph.

 After loading the graph, we partition the vertices into *agglomerated vertices*, which are key to our upscaling approach.
 If you have a partitioning you like, you can provide it in a file.
 Otherwise we use Metis to partition the vertices into agglomerates, putting the results into a partitioning vector `global_partitioning` which, for each vertex, indicates which agglomerate it is in.

 \snippet generalgraph.cpp Partitioning

+If the user has provided edge weights to use, we load them from file.
+Otherwise, all weights are set to 1.

+\snippet generalgraph.cpp Load the edge weights

-The next step is to create a [ParGraph](@ref smoothg::ParGraph) object.
+The next step is to create an [GraphUpscale](@ref smoothg::GraphUpscale) object.
-This object encapsulates several tables describing the relationship between vertices, edges, and aggregates, and is used for later coarsening.

-\snippet generalgraph.cpp Build ParGraph

-The heart of the method is in these next few lines, which first put the fine mixed graph into `mixed_laplacians`, then build the all-important [GraphTopology](@ref smoothg::GraphTopology) object, and then coarsen the object.
-In this code `vertex_edge` describes the graph itself, while `edge_e_te` describes some details of how edges are distributed on a parallel machine.
-The `GraphTopology` constructor takes this information, as well as the partitioning onto agglomerates generated above, and constructs tables that describe how the agglomerated vertices and edges relate to each other.
-The coarsening is done by a [SpectralAMG_MGL_Coarsener](@ref smoothg::SpectralAMG_MGL_Coarsener) object, whose key method is [construct_coarse_subspace](@ref smoothg::SpectralAMG_MGL_Coarsener::construct_coarse_subspace).
-Finally the coarse graph is placed at the end of the `mixed_laplacians` list, so this list now has both fine and coarse spaces in it.
+Given some user parameters, the [GraphUpscale](@ref smoothg::GraphUpscale) object handles the construction of the coarse space.

-\snippet generalgraph.cpp Coarsen graph
+\snippet generalgraph.cpp Upscale

-We also need to "coarsen" the right-hand-side, using [coarsen_rhs](@ref smoothg::SpectralAMG_MGL_Coarsener::coarsen_rhs), which essentially means multiplying it by \f$ P^T \f$.
+The right hand side can be read from file or computed as the Fielder vector of the fine level graph.
+It is then set into the appropriate mixed form.

-\snippet generalgraph.cpp Coarsen rhs
+\snippet generalgraph.cpp Right Hand Side

 The next major step is to actually solve the system.
-Our code loops over the levels (in this example there are only two) and solves for a Fiedler vector on each level.
-The solve itself can be done by two methods, either using [HybridSolver](@ref smoothg::HybridSolver) or [MinresBlockSolverFalse](@ref smoothg::MinresBlockSolverFalse).
+Both the upscaled solution and the fine level solution can be computed by the [Upscale](@ref smoothg::Upscale) object.

-\snippet generalgraph.cpp Solve system
+\snippet generalgraph.cpp Solve

 The last few lines of the code compare the solutions on each level, to see how close the upscaled model is to the original fine-scale graph.
+\snippet generalgraph.cpp Check Error